smenjas/software-engineering-notes/donald-knuth-all-questions-answered.md

 I don't agree that it doesn't matter any more.
 It doesn't matter as much to as many people, but that's just relative.
 In absolute number it probably just matters.
 We can still use more power.
 We can still use it.
-There's all knids of problems where you want to push the envelope and do better and so, if you just, lots of problems, there's no point in my spending much time on something if it's going to get the answer in a microsecond instead of ten seconds.
+There's all kinds of problems where you want to push the envelope and do better and so, if you just, lots of problems, there's no point in my spending much time on something if it's going to get the answer in a microsecond instead of ten seconds.
 So I write